-- ☐ There are no streams or lakes abutting or within a harvest unit. - ⊠ Known surface waters and protection measures are described in Table 3 below.
-Locations are included in the operational map in the Appendices.
+☐ There are no streams or lakes abutting or within a harvest unit.

+⊠ Known surface waters and protection measures are described in Table 3 below.
+Locations are included in the individual sale maps in the Appendices.

 Table 3.
 Protection for Known Surface Waters